keijiro/Minis/README.md

 ### Input Controls

 After installing Minis, MIDI control elements appear under "Other" > "MIDI Device" in the Input System.
 You can also use the "Listen" button to detect a specific control input.

 ![gif](https://i.imgur.com/nFzQM2M.gif)

 **NOTE** – The listener only reacts to notes with a velocity higher than 63.
 You may need to press the key firmly to trigger detection.

-MIDI notes appear as button controls with names like "Note C4".
-These are pressure-sensitive and output values normalized between 0.0 and 1.0.
+MIDI notes appear as button controls with names like "Note C4."
+They support velocity and polyphonic aftertouch, with output values normalized between 0.0 and 1.0.

-MIDI CC messages appear as axis controls with names like "Control 10", and also output normalized values between 0.0 and 1.0.
+MIDI CC messages appear as axis controls with names like "Control 10" and output values normalized between 0.0 and 1.0.

-For more details on using the new Input System, refer to the [Input System] manual.
+Pitch Bend and Channel Pressure (Channel Aftertouch) also appear as axis controls.
+Note that Channel Pressure does not affect individual note values.

+There are two special controls — the **Any Note Number** axis and the **Any Note Velocity** button.
+These controls reflect the most recently pressed key, making them useful for creating behaviors based on monophonic keyboard input.

 ### MIDI Channels

 Minis treats each MIDI channel as a separate input device.
 Devices are dynamically registered when a MIDI message is received on a new channel.

-**TIP** – The Input System cannot detect a device until it receives a message.
+**NOTE** – The Input System cannot detect a device until it receives a message.
 Prompt the user to move a control to activate detection.

 When multiple MIDI interfaces are connected, channels across all interfaces are handled independently.
 For example, with two interfaces, you can use up to 32 input devices (16 channels per interface).

+Note that Minis numbers MIDI channels starting from zero, unlike the standard MIDI specification, which starts from one.
+For example, a device using MIDI channel 1 will appear as "Channel 0" in Minis.

 ### MIDI Device Assigner